Suonx002/dailyNews/README.md

 ### DailyNews

-- This application utilize News API to display latest articles.
+- This application utilize News API to display top headlines articles.

 ### Live Demo

-- Unfortunately the free API for News is available for local use only.
+- Unfortunately the free tier for this API is available for localhost use only.

 ### Video Demo
 [Video Demo](https://www.youtube.com/watch?v=pVBFykvvu1w)